USACE completes new high-altitude research laboratory on Pikes Peak

 USARIEM began conducting high-altitude research in the early 1960s.
 This new facility replaced an existing lab that had been in use since 1969 and the new laboratory is 300 square feet larger.

-According to USARIEM research physiologist Roy Salgado, Ph.D., unacclimatized individuals traveling to high-altitude are at risk for acute mountain sickness.
+According to USARIEM research physiologist Roy Salgado, Ph.D., unacclimated individuals traveling to high-altitude are at risk for acute mountain sickness.

 “It takes longer for an individual to complete an endurance-type task like running or hiking, when compared to sea level.
 We plan to study how people adapt and thus tolerate high-altitude,” Salgado said.
 “We also plan to examine ways in which we can help individuals better tolerate high-altitude before traveling to high mountainous area.
 This has military relevance given that a Servicemember may be asked to deploy to high mountainous terrain.”